easy-apps-xyz/docs/resources/termsofservice.md

 EasyApps may process Discord message content to operate, maintain, and improve the bots.
 This includes:
 - Reading messages to execute commands
 - Processing message content for bot functionality
-- Analyzing usage patterns to enhance Service quality
+- Analysing usage patterns to enhance Service quality

 #### 6.3.3 Data Storage

-When using White-Label Bot service:
+When using the White-Label Bot service:
 - No data is collected when the bot is initially added to your server
-- When you run `/server_setup`, we store the configuration data you provide plus the server ID
+- When you run `/server_setup`, we store the configuration data you provide, plus the server ID
 - When you create an application, we store application data (server ID, log channel, name, etc.)
 - When an application is submitted, we store the server ID, user ID, and message ID
 - All operational logs are collected and stored